caproto/caproto/doc/source/basics.rst

     import caproto
     udp_sock = caproto.bcast_socket()
-    udp_sock.settimeout(2)  # should never be tripped, but it help to debug
+    udp_sock.settimeout(2)  # should never be tripped, but it helps to debug

 Instantiate a caproto :class:`Broadcaster` and a command to broadcast --- a :class:`RepeaterRegisterRequest`.`